amitrajaraman/notes/hs-101/macro.md

 * indirect taxes minus subsidies
 * net factor payments to the rest of the world

-In the expenditure approach, we take into account
-* the consumption expenditure
-* gross private domestic investment which comprises of
+Gross private domestic investment consists of
 * the creation of capital goods such as factories/machines that can yield production (and thus consumption).
 This also includes changes in business inventories and repairs made to machines and buildings.
 * producer durables or capital goods (life span more than three years)
 * fixed investments (purchases by a business of newly produced producer durables or capital goods)
 * inventory investments (changes in stocks of finished goods and goods in process, as well as changes in raw materials)

 # Lecture 21